Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Introduction

 Inspired by this principle of coda-wave interferometry, \citet{WapenaarIJsseldijk2020} show how correlation of multiples improve the ability to detect small changes in velocity compared to correlation of primaries.
 This method is then adapted to find changes in lateral varying media \citep{vanIJsseldijk2021}.
 In this work we further develop the method in order to account for time-lapse changes in the overburden.
-First, we revise the theory of isolating the reservoir response with the Marchenko method and we review how to extract traveltime changes from this isolated response.
+First, we revise the theory of isolating the reservoir response with the Marchenko method and review how to extract traveltime changes from this isolated response.
+Furthermore, we show how multiples traveling through the reservoir can be enhanced, in order to improve the accuracy of the retrieved time shifts.
 Subsequently, we present a numerical model that will be used to test the methodology.
 The reservoir response is then isolated from the modeled data, and the traveltime changes of the primary as well as the multiple reflections are calculated.
 Finally, we discuss the results and possible future improvements to the method.